 Public use and experimental use exception

-A public use is not the same as a public test of the invention.
-In a public test, the functionality of the invention is being tested.
+Public use is not the same as a public test of the invention.
+In a public test, the functionality of the invention is tested.
 If so, the public testing is considered to be experimentation or experimental use which is an exception to the definition of public use.

-Fortunately, for the inventor, the public testing of the roadway qualified as an experimental use so that the use in public was not considered a “public use.”.
-In particular, US patent law does not consider the start of experimentation as the start of public use which would start the one year time period.
+Fortunately, for the inventor, the public testing of the roadway qualified as an experimental use so the use in public was not considered a “public use.”.
+In particular, US patent law does not consider the start of experimentation as the start of public use which would start the one-year time period.

 The Federal Circuit identified factors relevant to determining whether a use is experimental in Clock Spring, L.P. v.
 Wrapmaster, Inc. (Fed.
 Cir.
 2009).
 The nonexclusive factors are: